-- A Windows Server (specifications below) to host the TRITON Infrastructure, including the TRITON Unified Security Center (TRITON console).
-The TRITON console supports configuration and management of your TRITON security solutions (discussed below). - Web security deployments may place several core Web security components on the TRITON management server, or on a separate Windows or Linux server. - ♦ A Windows Server to host the Websense Log servers (web or email, as needed).
-The Log Server manages the handling of log data with the SQL Server database and with Websense reporting services. - ◆ A Windows Server to host an instance of Microsoft SQL Server 2008 or 2012.
-SQL Server supports the Websense Log Database (discussed below). - For an email deployment, a Windows mail exchange server
+- A Windows Server (specifications below) to host the TRITON Infrastructure, including the TRITON Manager.
+TRITON Manager supports configuration and management of your TRITON solutions (discussed below). - AP-WEB deployments locate several core components on the TRITON management server, or on a separate Windows or Linux server. - A Windows Server to host the Log servers (web or email, as needed).
+The Log Server manages the handling of log data with the SQL Server database and with TRITON reporting services. - A Windows Server to host an instance of Microsoft SQL Server 2008 or 2012.
+SQL Server supports the TRITON Log Database (discussed below). - For an email deployment, a Windows mail exchange server